seboetzel/synthetic-respondents-pricing-classroom-exercise/README.md

 ## License

-The teaching materials in this repository are licensed under the Creative Commons Attribution 4.0 International (CC BY 4.0) License.
+The teaching materials contained in this repository are licensed under the Creative Commons Attribution 4.0 International (CC BY 4.0) License.
+External resources linked from this repository are subject to their respective terms and licenses.